-As part of the careers programme at East Barnet School we invite various speaker into school to talk about their profession or organisation, these have included Google, Fosters & Partners, KPMG and we have recently had a Film Producer/Editor, Pilot, Doctor and a Vet in school.
-These talks are advertised in the school newsletter and advertised within the school internally.
+As part of the careers programme at East Barnet School we invite various speakers into school to talk about their profession or organisation, these have included Google, Fosters & Partners, KPMG and we have recently had a Film Producer/Editor, Pilot, Doctor and a Vet in school.
+We normally arrange at least two lunchtime talks per half term from different employment sectors, advertising in the school newsletter and within the school internally.
 All year groups are invited to attend.

 InvestIN provides inspirational career-experience programmes to students who aspire to break into some of the world’s most-desirable professions.
 On our programmes, we aim to create the ‘ultimate work experience’ through interactive simulations, seminars, networking sessions, and career coaching guidance.
 Around 25,000 students from 71 countries have attended our programmes since our inception, and our movement is gathering pace at an exponential rate.